coderofsalvation/electribe-emx-esx-reverse-engineering/README.md

 Following questions are controversial and will eventually break somebody's electribe:

-* Is it worth it at all? :D
+Q: Is it worth it at all? :D

-* can the memory be upgraded, and would the OS still work.
+Q: can the memory be upgraded, and would the OS still work.

-* can a bricked electribe be overwritten/restored with the original flash?
+Q: can a bricked electribe be overwritten/restored with the original flash?
+A: most likely, see [this issue](https://github.com/coderofsalvation/electribe-emx-esx-reverse-engineering/issues/1)

-* can somebody learn something from the JTAG connector on the PCB?
+Q: can somebody learn something from the JTAG connector on the PCB?

-* what does the EMX/ESX setting on the PCB board do (indicates control surface?)
+Q: what does the EMX/ESX setting on the PCB board do (indicates control surface?)

-* what modifications are needed in order to succesfully flash an ESX with EMX firmware (and vice versa)
+Q: what modifications are needed in order to succesfully flash an ESX with EMX firmware (and vice versa)

-* what is the ROM ICE chip on page 1 of the service manual
+Q: what is the ROM ICE chip on page 1 of the service manual

 # Tools used so far: